The Machine & (Human) Nature

 12:00 - 1:00 PM Break for Lunch

-2:30 - 3:30 PM Seneca Scott in conversation with James Pogue on Cities: Urban agriculture, crime, and criminal justice reform
+2:30 - 3:30 PM Seneca Scott on Urban Agriculture

 5:00 - 6:00 PM Outdoor activities